20 Top Dental Tips for 2019

 7. Calcium Intake

 Calcium is key to strong and healthy teeth, which should make it a key part of your diet.
 The stronger your teeth are, the more likely they are to last longer.
-Any item such as milk, some types of fish, cheese and green leafy veg are all great sources of calcium, and working these into your diet will help to keep your teeth in check.
+Any item such as milk, some types of fish, cheese and green leafy veg are all good sources of calcium, and working these into your diet will help to keep your teeth in check.
+It's worth noting that phosphorus and vitamin D are two other minerals which help calcium in the fight to keep your teeth in the best possible condition.

 8. Know Your Teeth